Galeria Olympia

 Galeria Olympia is an art gallery in Cracow, Poland established in 1999, that shows works by contemporary artists.
 Its name refers to the name of the founder, Olimpia Maciejewska, and to the title of a 1863 painting by Edouard Manet.
-The gallery is located in the Podgórze district, at Limanowskiego Street 24/4b.
+The gallery is located at Limanowskiego 24/4b in Kraków.

 Activity

 Galeria Olympia was established on 4 June 1999.
 It was located at Koletek Street until 2001, then it was moved several times.
-Since 2013 it runs at Limanowskiego Street 24/4b.
+Since 2013 it ran in the Podgórze district, at Limanowskiego Street 24/4b.
+In 2022 the gallery moved to the new address, Szlak 13 Street.
+In 2025, the gallery returned to Limanowskiego 24/4b.

 The gallery is run by Fred Gijbels Foundation.
 Each year it organises various solo exhibitions and at least one group exhibition focusing on a given issue.
 It held events that were part of Photo Month in Krakow and Conrad Festival (exhibition The Great Forties).
 Exhibitions previews were a regular contribution to Gadający Pies magazine.

 Artists

 Artists shown at the gallery include: